gabemorris12/mechanism/readme.md

 d = Vector((C, B), r=9)
 ```

 Always define the vectors in the polar form.
-The first argument are the joints, and the first joint is the tail of the
+The first argument is the joints, and the first joint is the tail of the
 vector, and the second is the head.
 Additionally, extra keyword arguments will be passed to plt.plot() for styling.
 There should be half as many loop equations as there are unknown.
 The input vector "a" does not need to have its known
 values at its declaration.
 The next thing to do is to define the known input and guesses for the first iteration of the